kpallavi9802/Copycart_Backend/README.md

 Copycart is an e-Commerce application intended to University students where they can take benefits of selling/buying stationary materials as per their convenience.

 ### Follow the steps to have this repository into your system:
 1.  ### Download the repository
     Clone repository using the link:
     #### https://github.com/bips1996/Copycart_Backend.git

 2. ### Connect to the Database
     > login into your MongoDB Atlas account

-    > Deploy a Free Tier Cluster named CopyCart (or anything you desires to)
+    > Deploy a Free Tier Cluster named CopyCart (or anything you want to)

     > Whitelist Your Connection IP Address